Start writing your novel today!

 - ongoing discussion forums

-Course Structure: This course includes five modules.
+Course Structure: This self-paced course includes five modules.
 Each module consists of instructional videos, written lectures, an assignment, and discussion forums.
-When you enroll, you receive immediate access to the first module.
-You'll receive a new module each week.
+When you enroll, you receive immediate access to all five modules.
 You can access your course at any time, from any device.
 Students may also submit questions for video response by the instructor.

 Novel Writing Master Class 1 is the first course in the Novel Writing Master Class Series.